Afghan Women Speak: Stories from Inside Afghanistan Archives - V-Day

 Afghan Women Speak: Stories from Inside Afghanistan

 Soon after the Taliban took power in 2021, they banned high school for girls.
 We already knew then, that sooner or later they will close universities as well, because naturally there will be no high school graduates to join the universities.
-And this is exactly what happened a few days back.
+And this is exactly what happened.
 The Taliban officially banned girls and women from attending universities and from working in national and international NGOs.
 In a matter of seconds, we lost everything we had worked for our entire lives....